 There are a lot of things wrong with the Ice Bucket Challenge, but most the annoying is that it's basically narcissism masked as altruism.
 By the time the summer heat cools off and ice water no longer feels refreshing, people will have completely forgotten about ALS.
 It’s trendy to pretend that we care, but eventually, those trends fade away.

 This is the crux of millennial “hashtag activism,” where instead of actually doing something, you can just pretend like you’re doing something by posting things all over your Facebook.
 Like the Ice Bucket Challenge, good causes end up being a collective of social media naval gazing.
-We reflected on our favorite social-movements-gone-viral and found out what happened to them after the fell off our Twitter feeds.
+We reflected on our favourite social-movements-gone-viral and found out what happened to them after the fell off our Twitter feeds.
 Because, yes, social problems continue even after you stop hashtagging them.

 Before hashtags even existed, there were still ways to obnoxiously flaunt a social cause that you had no real connection to.
 Remember Livestrong bracelets?
 Those rubbery yellow bracelets were the brainchild of Lance Armstrong, who sold them through the Livestrong Foundation to raise money and spread awareness about cancer.
 Everyone from Lindsay Lohan to Johny Kerry sported one on their wrist; wearing them signified that you were both sensitive and stylish.